North Carolina Mesothelioma Lawyer

 All of these have had asbestos, but Fort Bragg put soldiers at particular risk of exposure.
 In 2008, a story broke that found soldiers had been ordered to scrape up and throw out asbestos floor tiles.
 They were working without proper safety equipment or training and were exposed to asbestos for over a week.

-Soldiers nearby were also exposed to the asbestos in the flooring.
-The U.S. Army acknowledged that protocol was not followed but also claimed the soldiers were never put in harm’s way.[3]
+Soldiers nearby were also exposed to asbestos in the flooring.
+The U.S. Army acknowledged that protocol was not followed but also claimed the soldiers were never put in harm’s way.[4]

 Other Sites Known to Have Asbestos